aflin/aescrypt.js/README.md

 # aescrypt.js
-Encryption and decryption of files in aescrypt 0.2 format in pure javascript
+Encryption and decryption of files in aescrypt version 2 format in pure javascript

 More about aescrypt can be found here: https://www.aescrypt.com/

 The library can be used with or without web-workers.
-THe web-worker version is recommended since the regular version is run in the main thread and can severely slow down the browser.
+The web-worker version is recommended since the regular version is run in the main thread and can severely slow down the browser.

 See the js/aescrypt-ww.js file for usage examples.